Welcome to ACCESS SUCCESS LLC

 Check out these transcript templates for additional ideas:

 More good news: The Common App has made it so that it is no longer necessary to pack every single thing about your life into your transcript.
 Today's transcripts needn't include standardized test scores (you should arrange to have those sent directly from the College Board or the ACT if you are not applying "test optional"), Social Security numbers, or a list of extracurricular activities and hobbies (that's what your resume is for).
 Additionally, there's no need to try and squeeze all of your academic information into a single sheet of paper.
 Quite the opposite, in fact!
-Homeschoolers' transcripts tend to be lengthier than those of publically educated applicants; unless your transcript includes a description of all of the courses listed, it won't make much sense to anyone who reads it.
+Homeschoolers' transcripts tend to be lengthier than those of publicly educated applicants; unless your transcript includes a description of all of the courses listed, it won't make much sense to anyone who reads it.
 I have seen transcripts that were well over 30 pages.
 More on that later.

 For now, here's what every transcript should include: